jaynilpatel/ChatBox/README.md

 # ChatBox

-The goal here was to build a standalone application as a medium for communication which can deliver like Facebook Messager, but for internal private network setup such as LAN.
-Also, the objective here was to understand the different technologies that are needed for developing one of its kind.
+The goal here was to build a standalone application as a medium for communication which can deliver like Facebook Messenger, but for internal private network setup such as LAN.
+Also, the objective here was to understand the different technologies that are needed for developing it.

 #### Key features